raimohanska/nulzzzblog/2012_11_04_Bacon_Tutorial_I.md

 There's still a major bug in the code: the username availability responses may return in a different order than they were requested, in which case the code may end up showing an incorrect result.
 Easy to fix?
 Well, kinda..
 Just add a counter and ..
 Oh, it's sending tons of request even if you just move the cursor with the arrow keys in the username field.
 Hmm..
 One more variable and..
 Still too many requests...
 Throttling needed...
 It's starting to get a bit complicated now...
-ESCAPE!!!
+Oh, setTimeout, clearTimeout...
+DONE.

-Here's the code so far, without throttling:
+Here's the code now:

           var usernameAvailable, checkingAvailability, clicked, previousUsername, timeout
           var counter = 0